Accessibility at Riveredge

 UPCOMING ACCESSIBILITY IMPROVEMENTS!

 We’ve got big accessibility improvements in the works as part of our Growing Legacy Capital Campaign!
-New ADA-compliant features such as a wheelchair-friendly entrance, a LULA lift, and accessible restrooms will remove barriers for those with mobility needs.
-An accessible trail loop is also a part of the campaign project, to make a trail loop friendlier to those who require mobility accommodations.
+New ADA-compliant features such as a wheelchair-friendly entrance, a LULA lift, and an accessible family restroom will remove barriers for those with mobility needs.
+An accessible trail loop is also a part of the campaign project to make the Riveredge trails friendlier to those who require mobility accommodations.
+Construction is set to begin in March 2025.
+The visitor Center will remain accessible throughout renovations.

-In the meantime, please feel free to stop in at the Visitor Center before your hike or program, and one of our friendly staff or volunteers will be happy to direct you to the most suitable route for any mobility NEEDS or strollers.
+In the meantime, please feel free to stop in at the Visitor Center before your hike or program.
+One of our friendly staff or volunteers will be happy to direct you to the most suitable route for mobility needs or strollers.